ansys/scade-apitools/doc/source/user_guide/scripting.rst

        Python 3.10.10 (tags/v3.10.10:aad5f6a, Feb  7 2023, 17:20:36) [MSC v.1929 64 bit (AMD64)] on win32
        Type "help", "copyright", "credits" or "license" for more information.

+   .. blacken-docs:on

 2. Preamble to activate a SCADE environment on a given project.

+   .. blacken-docs:off

    .. code:: python

        >>> from ansys.scade.apitools import declare_project
        >>> declare_project(r'C:\Program Files\ANSYS Inc\v232\SCADE\examples\ABC_N\ABC_N.etp')

+   .. blacken-docs:on

 3. Run a regular script that loads the declared projects and accesses their pathnames.

+   .. blacken-docs:off

    .. code:: python